Welcome to the Quick Start Guide for Quartz.NET. As you read this guide, expect to see details of:

 Short version: Once you've downloaded Quartz.NET, unzip it somewhere, grab the Quartz.dll from bin directory and start to use it.

 Quartz core library does not have any hard binary dependencies.
-You can opt-in to more dependencies when you choose to use JSON serialization package, which requires JSON.NET.
+You can opt-in to more dependencies when you choose to use JSON serialization package.
 You need to have at least Quartz.dll beside your app binaries to successfully run Quartz.NET.
 So just add it as a references to your Visual Studio project that uses them.
 You can find these dlls from extracted archive from path bin\your-target-framework-version\release\Quartz.

 Configuration